-The royal entrances of Francis I in 1817 consacrate a discourse different from those in the 18th century.
+"Between these two straight lines of onlookers, in the most beautiful weather, the Emperor stood in the carriage as in a carriage of triumph, wearing a black hat without a rim and without feathers and a green waistcoat with small red insignia [...] he allgratiously greeted the people in both lines, as the majestic icon of the arrival of the great Judge."
+64 tury.
 As we have shown above, they display the pompousness and grandiloquence of a monarchy in the flower of its power after the victory in the anti-Napoleonic wars.
-The imperial visits and ideas in this case took place in a triumphant milieu, haloed by these victories the consequence of which reverberated in the "process of formation of a pro-Hapsburg solidarity, a dynastic patriotism of the Romanians in Transylvania".
-The dynastic prestige is therefore multiplied. reproduced and consolidated for a long period.
-The visit of Francis I opens the series of royal entrances in the 19th century, articulates and particularises the discourse of long duration characteristic to this type of political and social events in the context of modernity.
-Royal entrances in this century adjudge to themselves a capital of monarchic prestige remanent in an epoch of "democratic levelling".
+The imperial visits and ideas, in this case took place in a triumphant milieu, hallowed by these victories, the consequence of which reverberated in the "process of formation of a pro-Habsburg solidarity, a dynastic patriotism of the Romanians in Transylvania."66 The dynastic prestige is therefore multiplied, reproduced and consolidated for a long period.
+The visit of Francis I opens the series of royal entrances in the 19th century, articulates and particularises the discourse of long duration, characteristic to this type of political and social events in the context of modernity.
+Royal entrances in this century assume the capital of monarchic prestige remanent in an epoch of "democratic leveling."
 They still galvanize and fascinate the multitudes, and structure collective psychology.
 From the perspective of long duration royal entrances also remain a reification of the epiphanic prestige of the monarch in the perception of the masses.
 There is the example of the "presentation" of Emperor Wilhelm of Germany at the funeral of the King of England.
 He had "much impressed the masses.
 He walked majestically among the sovereigns and everybody observed him.
-Wilhelm has the feeling of being the knight of God on Earth (my italics)...
-This conviction conferred to Him an uncommon majesty which perplexed the masses."
-Therefore the mechanisms of a collective psychology
+Wilhelm has the feeling of being the knight of God on Earth [my italics] [...]
+This conviction conferred to Him an uncommon majesty which perplexed the masses."67 Therefore, the mechanisms of a collective psychology are reactivated, a psychology inherent to the same long duration, as the masses' "need for adoration soon makes them slaves of the individuals who fascinate them with their prestige.
+They adored their dominators with frenzy."68